AimiliosTsiaprazis/Football-Team-Management/README.md

   goals_against INT
 );

-Add Supabase ConnectionString at the appsettings.json file for the backend like this:
+Add your Supabase ConnectionString at the appsettings.json file for the backend like this:
 "Host=YOUR-HOST;Database=YOUR-DATABASE;Username=YOUR_USERNAME;Password=YOUR-PASSWORD;SSL Mode=Require;Trust Server Certificate=true"

 ### Backend